Tokorozawa Aviation Museum – Japan’s history of flight

 Japanese aviation started in Tokorozawa, Saitama prefecture.
-And today, the Tokorozawa Aviation Museum sits in that exact location.
+The Tokorozawa Aviation Museum sits in that exact location today.
 It tells the story of the country’s connection with flight.
-This place is a mini-mecca for lovers of aircraft.
+Aircraft photographers and history buffs love it.
 The exhibits are excellent and worth seeing for anyone interested in the subject.

-The museum is well-thought-out.
-It has several zones.
-One is for history and displays old mementos and exhibits, including some pilots’ outfits.
+The museum is well-thought-out with several zones.
+One is for history.
+It displays old mementos and exhibits, including some pilots’ outfits.
 Another is a laboratory/science area.
 That is where kids can do hands-on stuff with models (Japanese language ability here is a plus, though).
 Last is a commercial aviation section complete with a control tower.
 The tower came from an actual airport.
 It’s all good stuff, but most people will spend their time in the main exhibit area.
 That is because the aircraft are there.

 Tokorozawa Aviation Museum